nikumar1206/nikumar1206.github.io/public/post4.md

 TokenInfo(type=0 (ENDMARKER), string='', start=(2, 0), end=(2, 0), line='')
 ```

-Let's break this output down a litte:
+Let's break this output down a little:

 - Type identifies the category the tokens belong to.
 For example, the NAME token can be used to represent identifiers of variables, functions, and classes.
 In this case,
   they represent the global function `print`.